andela-technology/qualified-docs/content/creating-content/evidence-engine/evidence-scoring.md

 Qualified's approach is to provide a score that indicates performance related to the specific challenges given.
 For example you might give one candidate an easy assessment only focusing on basic knowledge, and they could score high on the assessment.
 Let's say a Qualified Score of `9.5`.
 Another candidate who is applying for a more senior role is given a harder assessment on the same topics as the first candidate, and also scores a `9.5`.
 Both candidates scored the same but the scores are not comparable to each other.
 These scores indicate that the candidates both did very well but what "well" means is relative to the assessments they were given.
 A good candidate for one role may not necessary be a good candidate for another.

 An evidence-driven approach allows your team to understand how well a candidate has done within your evaluation process.
 Candidates who go through the same process can be compared to each other, and candidates who perform poorly can quickly be identified.
 Candidates who go through a different process cannot be compared to each other.
 The evidence-driven approach is not focused on trying to categorized candidates into different performance categories.
-It instead focuses on finding candidates who can do the work, and then of those candidates, determining which show the most promise.
+It instead focuses on finding candidates who can do the work for a given role, and then of those candidates, determining which show the most promise.

 ### Fluid Scoring & Confidence
 The Qualified Score is fluid, in that as more information is collected, the score can change.
 For this reason, in addition to the Qualified Score there is a **Qualified Score Confidence** value.
 You can see this value on the Report Card, and within the tooltip shown as you hover over the score within the UI.